How We Support

 SAFE has funded more than $1.4 million in basic needs for Boise Schools students and their families.

-Scholarship applications will be available to all Boise School District Seniors in January 2022.
+Scholarship applications will be available to all Boise School District Seniors in October 2022 for seniors graduating in 2023.

 By partnering with a host of extraordinary organizations throughout the Boise community, our community schools provide invaluable services and educational opportunities to students, their families, and the community at large.